The best hotels in Jeju

 Spring (April-May) and autumn (October-November) are the sweet spots for last-minute deals.
 You can find Maison Glad Jeju rooms for $170-190/night in early November versus $230+ in peak season.
 The one exception: the Jeju Fire Festival (Jeongwol Daeboreum, usually late January to mid-February) draws tens of thousands to Saebyeol Oreum and nearby accommodation books solid 3-4 weeks ahead.

-Jeju's best neighborhoods
+Jeju's best hotel regions

 Jeju City is where most visitors land, but the real action spreads fast: Jungmun on the south coast has the best resorts, Seogwipo has the most character, and Aewol is the one worth the taxi ride.
 Start in Jungmun if you're here for relaxation.
 Pick Jeju City only if you need the airport close.